SimonPadbury/baselayer-3/_src/typography.md

 </ul>
 ```

-For definition lists, the title is bold and the data-item is indented with the same left padding as for the lists (see above).
+For definition lists, the title is bold and the definition data item is indented with the same left padding as for the lists (see above).

 <dl>
   <dt>Definition list title</dt>